Sucuri/sucuri-wordpress-plugin/readme.txt

 * Remove block button from failed logins page

 = 1.8.20 =
-* Add dynamic core directories in the hardening whitelist options
+* Add dynamic core directories in the hardening allowlist options
 * Modify scheduled tasks panel to load the table via Ajax
 * Allow hosting details display to be filterable
 * Preparation for translations